thsmi/sieve/BUILD.md

 To get started clone the project for github.

 Then use either [yarn](https://yarnpkg.com/) or `npm install` to download the dependencies.
-This will download gulp as well as jquery, codemirror, bootstrap, electron and everything else which is needed.
+This will download gulp as well as codemirror, bootstrap, electron and everything else which is needed.

 As editor I suggest [Visual Studio Code](https://code.visualstudio.com/)